Sebastianxq/testRepo/README.md

 Repository used to store miscellaneous files from multiple languages that I have lightly touched on.
 Any language here should be expected to be reasonably understood.
 Current Languages and their respective files, along with a short description of the file, can be found below.

-* *Note: Files in this repsitory should be considered incomplete and for exploring programming languages only, unless otherwise stated * *
+_Note: Files in this repository should be considered incomplete and for the purpose of exploring programming languages only, unless otherwise stated_

-**C++ **
+* **C++**

+  helloWorld.c
+  > A hello World File

+  4Convergence.cpp
+  >Shows the values leading to the convergence of a specific algorithm

-**Bash Scripting**
+* **Bash Scripting**

   decryptMsg_Bash.sh
   > A skeleton of commands that filters out mismatching parts of an input text to retrieve the codex for a message.